-Johnny was born in 1945 and adopted by.
-Gladys nee Jameson, and George Edward Marley.
-They had married in 1928, in the same quarter that she gave birth to a son, Turner Marley, who sadly died a few months later.
+Johnny was born in 1945.
+Gladys nee Jameson had married George Edward Marley in 1928, in the same quarter that she gave birth to a son, Turner Marley, who sadly died a few months later.
 In 1929 her daughter, Mary Jane Marley, was born.
 Tragically George was killed by a rock fall at Washington pit in 1952, and Gladys never remarried.

 Johnny went to the Washington Grammar School in 1957, eventually becoming a prefect.
-By all accounts he was very popular.
+By all acounts he was very popular.
 The press reported large crowds at his funeral and burial at Holy Trinity Church in Washington Village two weeks after his death.